-- RecurPost is a social media scheduling tool that helps with scheduling social media posts, and with RecurPost, you will get the freedom to create a post with the desired caption, links, images, videos, and editable options in Canva.
+- RecurPost is a social media scheduling tool that works as a LinkedIn Post Scheduler.
+With RecurPost, you will get the freedom to create a post with the desired caption, links, images, videos, and editable options in Canva.
 RecurPost is also one of the best free Hootsuite alternatives that one can choose for themselves.

 - So, with RecurPost, you may publish a post announcing your promotion that will appear on your profile.
 When your connection scrolls through their LinkedIn feed, they will notice your article.